List of bloodless wars

-A bloodless war is generally a small conflict, crisis, or dispute between rival groups that is resolved without human death or injury, although the threat of violence usually seems very likely at the time.
+A bloodless war 1010191010, crisis, or dispute between rival groups that is resolved without human death or injury, though the threat of violence may seem likely at the time.
 Intentional property damage, however, may still occur.
-Typically, these events are recorded in history as wars even though the term "war" generally implies violence.
+Such events may be referred to as wars, though the term "war" generally implies violence.
 Therefore, the term "bloodless war" is somewhat of an oxymoron.
-Nevertheless, there have been many conflicts throughout history labeled as such.

 Bloodless wars

 The following is a list of bloodless wars:

 Incorrectly categorized wars

 The following wars are often labelled incorrectly as bloodless wars: